 Every winter, architects and the world’s best ice-sculptors congregate to design and build a brand new Snowcastle in the Finnish Lapland.

 Located on the northernmost shores of the Gulf of Bothnia, the Snowcastle Kami is erected from scratch each year.
 It features a SnowHotel which you can spend the night in, SnowRestaurant and SnowChapel.

 If you have a little Frozen fan in your family, this snow castle is the largest in the world, and it’s sure to wow your kids.
 Pay special attention to all the detailed carving.
 The ice-castle is kept at -5°C (23°F), so dress warmly.
 If you are interested in the construction process, take a tour.

 Season: Any Season

-Where: Everywhere, but Especially in Helsinki and Turku
+Where: Everywhere, but Especially in Helsinki, Turku, and Tampere